AYCEdemo/emptyx16/src/emptyx16.md

 7       Trim Sign (1=Subtract->Faster, 0=Add->Slower)
 6-0     Trim Value (0=Disable Trimming)
 ```
-The values can be treated as one's complement number n which will add/subtract
+The values can be treated as a sign-magnitude number n which will add/subtract
 2n cycles every minute normally or at 128Hz when Coarse Trim is enabled.

 ### 0Ah - ALM0SEC - Alarm 0 Seconds (R/W)